Multistage Electronic Nematic Transitions in Cuprate Superconductors: Functional-Renormalization-Group Analysis: Summary

-In summary, we studied the spin-fluctuation-driven CDW instabilities in the $d$-$p$ Hubbard model in an unbiased way, by using the RG+cRPA method.
-When $\chi^\mathrm{spin}_\mathrm{max}$ is as large as $10$ eV$^{-1}$, the CDW susceptibility $\chi^{p\mbox{-}\mathrm{orb}}_d(\bm q)$ develops divergently at $\q={\bm 0}$, which leads to the uniform $p$O-CDW order with $n_x\ne n_y$.
-Under this nematic CDW state, the axial $p$O-CDW instability is strongly magnified even if the deformation of the FS is small.
-These multistage CDW transitions originate from the higher-order AL-type VCs.
-We predict that the short-range spin-fluctuations drive the uniform nematic CDW around $T^*$ and the axial $\q=\Q_{\rm a}$ CDW at $T_{\rm CDW}$ successively.
+In summary, we studied various unconventional CDW instabilities in the $d$-$p$ Hubbard model by using the RG+cRPA method, and predicted the multistage CDW transitions in cuprate superconductors.
+Based on the proposed spin-fluctuation-driven CDW mechanism, the following understanding has been reached: The short-range spin-fluctuations drive the uniform nematic CDW around $T^*$, and it triggers the axial $\q=\Q_{\rm a}$ CDW at $T_{\rm CDW}$ successively.
+We also explained the doping-dependence of $T^*$ based on the RG+cRPA theory.
+These results naturally explain the phase diagram in Fig. \ref{fig1} (a), except for heavily under-doped region.
 Although the uniform CDW order cannot simply explain the pseudogap formation, the large quasiparticle damping \cite{TPSC,Kotliar,Maier} due to the short-range spin-fluctuations may induce the pseudogap for $T\lesssim T^*$.

-We are grateful to Y. Matsuda, T. Hanaguri, T Shibauchi, Y. Kasahara, Y. Gallais, W.\ Metzner, T. Enss, L. Classen, and S.\ Onari for fruitful discussions.
-This work was supported by Grant-in-Aid for Scientific Research from the Ministry of Education, Culture, Sports, Science, and Technology, Japan.
+\acknowledgements We are grateful to Y. Matsuda, T. Hanaguri, T Shibauchi, Y. Kasahara, Y. Gallais, W.\ Metzner, T. Enss, L. Classen, and S. Onari for fruitful discussions.
+This work was supported by Grant-in-Aid for Scientific Research from the Ministry of Education, Culture, Sports, Science, and Technology, Japan, and in part by Nara Women's University Intramural Grant for Project Research.